udaysankar01/Auto-Pano-Panorama-Stitching/readme.md

 # Phase 2 - Deep Learning Approach

+First download all the required data from the source in Phase2/Data/ directory.
-Generate data using data_generation file, while having the Train and Val images in Data, inside Phase2 directory.
+Generate data using data_generation file, while having the Train and Val images in Data, inside Phase2/ directory.

 To train the supervised model, run `python3 Train_supervised.py`